wsydney76/craft-contentoverview/docs/dev/module.md

 ::: tip
 It is completely up to you how you organize your code.
 However, we recommend building a dedicated custom module named `contentoverview`.

-This is also the convention followed in this docs.
+This is also the convention followed in this docs and by scaffolding commands.
 :::

 This could be your directory structure in your projects root: